energinet-digitalisering/.github/.github/PULL_REQUEST_TEMPLATE.md

 Description goes here...

-Fixes `#issue-number, closes #issue-number`
+Closes #issue-number

 ## Checklist for the creator

-- [ ] Ensure you have provided a clear and concise description.
+- Ensure you have provided a clear and concise description.
-- [ ] Ensure that the PR is labelled.
+- Ensure that the PR is labelled.
-- [ ] Ensure `Closes` or `Fixes` are added to the PR description or commits so issues closed by this PR are correctly linked.
+- Ensure `Closes` or `Fixes` are added to the PR description or commits so issues closed by this PR are correctly linked.
 An example is shown in the description.
-- [ ] Ensure all `checks` pass before assigning the PR to a reviewer.
+- Ensure all `checks` pass before assigning the PR to a reviewer.
-- [ ] Ensure that your changes maintain or improve test coverage.
+- Ensure that your changes maintain or improve test coverage.

 ## Checklist for reviewers

-- [ ] Double-check that the creator has completed his checklist sufficiently.
+- Double-check that the creator has completed his checklist sufficiently.
-- [ ] Provide constructive feedback on the PRs changes.
+- Provide constructive feedback on the PRs changes.
 Keep a focus on the solution approach, code quality, and that the PR solves a problem described in an issue.
-- [ ] Check for any security vulnerabilities introduced by the PR or already present in the codebase touched by the PR.
+- Check for any security vulnerabilities introduced by the PR or already present in the codebase touched by the PR.

 ---